rubyonrailsfourbook/book/12-post-tags/01-tag-model.markdown

 | name        | string   |

 ## Tag Model
 This model is the tag.
 Only the name is the only field along with the `id` field created by rails.
+This model is the simpleist model in the blog being only three lines of code.

 ### Validations
 In order to create the tag it should have a name

 	validates_presence_of :name

+### Associations

+	has_many :taggings

+	has_many :posts, through: :taggings